-Notes: The darker regions represent more female friendly family systems using the results of the factor analysis.
+Fig. 7.1 Female-friendliness index mapped for Eurasia.
+Notes: the darker regions represent more female-friendly family systems using the results of the factor analysis.
 White means that we do not have data for those regions/countries and/or that these countries are not included in the analysis.
-Sources: See text.

-A somewhat similar 'patriarchy index' was constructed by Gruber and Szoltyzek (2015).
-They are interested in the same phenomenon, but their focus and methodology are rather different, constructed on the basis of large micro-datasets concerning demographic behaviour, measuring 14 different dimensions, such as 'familial behaviour, including nuptiality and age at marriage, living arrangements, postmarital residence, power relations within domestic groups, the position of the aged, and the sex of the offspring'.
-Their results, which are however available for only 12 countries and can therefore not be used for the regressions shown below, demonstrate the same West-East gradient in patriarchy as was found in our reconstruction of the FFI.
+Sources: see text behaviour, including nuptiality and age at marriage, living arrangements, postmarital residence, power relations within domestic groups, the position of the aged, and the sex of the offspring').
+Their results, which are however available for only 12 countries and can therefore not be used for the regressions shown below, demonstrate the same west-east gradient in patriarchy as was found in our reconstruction of the FFI.
 Their results, averaged at the country level, correlate strongly, but obviously negatively, with our index (R2 = 0.53).
-Another check can be conducted using the correlation with current day measures of gender inequality.
-For this we use the Historical Gender Equality Index developed by Dilli, Carmichael and Rijpma (2014).
-This measure captures gender differences in life expectancy, labour force participation, infant mortality, educational attainment, marriage ages, and political participation.
+We also checked the FFI's correlation with current-day measures of gender inequality.
+For this we use the Historical Gender Equality Index developed by Dilli et al. (2018) and Carmichael et al. (2014).
+This measure captures gender differences in life expectancy, labour force participation, infant mortality, educational attainment, marriage ages and political participation.
 Again, our index is correlated with contemporary measures of gender inequality, although the correlation is far from perfect (R2 = 0.33).
-Sweden, for example, is currently world leader in gender equality, but did not score very well on the FFI.
+Sweden, for example, is currently the world leader in gender equality but did not score very well on the FFI.
 A frequently used index of current values and practices concerning the position of women in society is female labour force participation in 2000.
-Again, we find a strong positive correlation between our agency variable and this measure of female empowerment (see Figure 2).
+Again, we find a strong positive correlation between our agency variable and this measure of female empowerment (see Fig. 7.2).